avenix/WDK/README.md

  ## Getting started
 1. Place your data files (.txt or .mat) in the *./data/rawdata/* directory
-2. If the files are in *.txt* format, you might want to convert them to a binary format with the *DataLoaderApp*
+2. If your files are in *ASCII*  format, you might want to convert them to a binary format with the *DataLoaderApp*.
+Files in binary format will load faster.
 3. Define your classes in the *classes.txt* file.
 4. Open the *DataAnnotationApp* to annotate your data.
-Annotations created with the App should be copied into the *./data/annotations*
+Annotations created with the App need to be saved into the *./data/annotations* directory.
-5. Sometimes we will want to group annotations for the data analysis.
-For example, we might want to consider events annotated as *low jump*, *mid jump* and *high jump* as a *jump* for a first data analysis.
-This can be achieved by defining a labeling strategy.
-A labeling strategy maps annotations made to groups, which is provided in the following *.txt* format:
+5. You might want to annotate the data at a greater level of detail than your application should recognize.
+For example, if your application should detect lacrosse goalkeeper training exercises such as *catches*, *throws* and *passes*, you could annotate the catches at a greater level of detail as: *catchLowRight*, *catchLowLeft* but start the data analysis by studying whether any catch can be detected.
+In this case, you might want to group the catches into a common *catch* class.
+This can be achieved by creating a labeling strategy.
+A labeling strategy maps annotations made to groups.
+Labeling strategies are specified in a *.txt* file as:
 ```
 #Group1
 class1